Find your perfect value college

 What Score Do I Need to be Accepted to an MBA Program?

 Most business schools require a certain minimum score on an entrance exam.
-The equation for determining eligibility for admission is calculated using undergraduate GPA and total test scores.
+The equation for determining eligibility for admission is calculated using undergraduate GPA and total GRE scores and GMAT scores.
 While all schools are different, standard calculators for both tests are illustrated below.
-The GRE Comparison Tool for Business Schools is useful for converting GRE score to predicted GMAT scores.
+The GRE Comparison Tool for business schools is useful for converting GRE score to predict your GMAT score.

 GMAT Calculation Example